 - Wrong PPE Claims

 If you’ve been involved in an accident, it’s best to seek legal advice to find out where you stand.
-You can call us free today on 1800 106 107.
-Your call will be taken by our experienced customer service consultants who will ask you some questions regarding your individual circumstances before transferring you to a lawyer who specialises in Workers compensation claims like yours.
+You can call us today on 07 2104 9341 or start online.
+Your call will be taken by our experienced customer service consultants who will ask you some questions regarding your individual circumstances before transferring you to a lawyer who specialises in Workers compensation matters like yours.

 We can also help you if you suffered injuries in an auto accident travelling to or from work.

-When making a decision on a claim, WorkCover must consider:
+When making a decision, the insurer must consider:

 - whether or not the application has been lodged in time